helenahartmann/awesome-PhD/README.md

 ### Presentation

+- [AUTODRAW](https://www.autodraw.com/): AutoDraw magically makes your doodles into nicer graphics by suggesting shapes based on what you drew.
 - [CANVA](www.canva.com): Canva is amazing for creating content such as slides, figures and there are so many great (and free!) designs to choose from.
+- [FLATICON](https://www.flaticon.com/): Flaticon has a huge amount of free stickers and icons, ready to download and use.
+- [FONT AWESOME](https://fontawesome.com/v5.15/icons?d=gallery&p=2&m=free): Font Awesome has loads of free icons to choose from to use in presentations, posters, etc.
 - [MIRO](https://miro.com/): You can use Miro for creating visual presentations of anything, and most of all, for collaboration with others!
 The possibilities are endless.

 ### Publication